ericharmeling/in-60-seconds/PITCHME.md

 @snap[south span-100]
 @ul[spaced]
-- The first follower node to receive and append write to Raft log sends acknowledgement response to the Raft leader.
+- The first follower to receive and append write to Raft log sends acknowledgement to the Raft leader.
 @ulend
 @snapend